Written by: Betsy Kauffman, Executive Contributor

 Executive Contributors at Brainz Magazine are handpicked and invited to contribute because of their knowledge and valuable insight within their area of expertise.

 Betsy Kauffman is a globally recognized Leadership and Organizational Agility Coach with more than 20 years' experience working in Fortune 500 companies.
-Her company, Cross Impact Coaching, helps leaders create innovative, aligned, disruptive organizations.
+Her company, Cross Impact Coaching, helps leaders create innovative, aligned, disruptive agile organizations.
 Betsy has observed and worked side by side with hundreds of CxO leaders.
 She has seen just about every variation of how Leadership Teams operate and execute (both successfully and not so successfully).
 She deeply understands and has experienced firsthand when the team of individuals charged with leading the organization aren't aligned, focused, and working as one; the rest of the organization suffers.
 She is a published author providing thought leadership to both agile and project management communities and speaks internationally on leadership, corporate culture, and organizational agility.
-She just completed her first TED talk - “How To Have Open and Honest Conversations at Work” in September 2020 in conjunction with the TED@PMI partnership and was selected by the TED editors to have her talk highlighted on TED.com in the near future – stay tuned for more details!
+She just completed her first TED talk - “4 Tips to Kickstart Honest Conversations at Work” in September 2020 in conjunction with the TED@PMI partnership and was selected by the TED editors to have her talk brought to the mainstage– check it out at TED.com!